matrig/minicookiecutter/docs/index.md

 cookiecutter https://github.com/matrig/minicookiecutter.git
 ```

 Follow the prompts to configure your project.
+You'll be asked about:

+- **github_actions** [y/n]: Enable GitHub Actions CI/CD workflows
+- **codecov** [y/n]: Enable Codecov integration for coverage reporting
+- **mkdocs** [y/n]: Include MkDocs documentation setup
+- **git_repo** [y/n]: Initialize git repository and optionally create remote

 Once completed, a new directory containing your project will be created.
 Then navigate into your newly created project directory and follow the instructions in the `README.md` to complete the setup of your project.

+## GitHub Actions Features

+When you enable GitHub Actions (`github_actions: y`), your generated project gets enterprise-grade CI/CD:

+### 🚀 **Continuous Integration**

+- Multi-Python testing (3.9-3.13) across Ubuntu, macOS, and Windows
+- Automated code quality checks (ruff linting, formatting, mypy type checking)
+- Coverage reporting with optional Codecov integration

+### 📚 **Documentation Deployment**

+- Automatic deployment to GitHub Pages when you push to main
+- Seamless integration with MkDocs if enabled

+### 🔒 **Security Scanning**

+- CodeQL analysis for security vulnerabilities
+- Dependency scanning with Safety
+- Weekly automated security checks

+### 📈 **Professional Benefits**

+- ✅ Prevents broken code from being merged
+- ✅ Maintains high code quality standards
+- ✅ Automatically keeps documentation up-to-date
+- ✅ Monitors for security issues
+- ✅ Works with GitHub.com and GitHub Enterprise

 ### Acknowledgements